-A native Trentonian, Councilman Blakeley attended the Trenton Public Schools from K-12, where his interest in public service was cultivated by his participation as the student board member of the Trenton Board of Education and graduated as Most Likely to Succeed from Trenton Central High School in 2005 and continued on to Howard University, where he earned a bachelor's degree in History.
-While at Howard, Councilman Blakeley interned with the Secretaries of HUD and the Interior and the White House Initiative on HBCUs.
-Councilman Blakeley previously served as a History Teacher at his alma mater TCHS, where he helped design Leadership Civics, and as the Senior Campaign Organizer of the Healthy Schools Now campaign at the NJ Work Environment Council, where he reinvigorated efforts to enhance public school building quality in the 31 Schools Development Authority districts in New Jersey and founded the Healthy Schools Now Student Leadership Academy.
+Jerell attended the Trenton Public Schools from K-12, where he served as a student board member of the Trenton Board of Education and graduated as Most Likely to Succeed from Trenton Central High School in 2005.
+He continued on to Howard University, where he earned a Bachelor of Arts degree in History and minored in Political Science.
+While at Howard, Jerell interned with the Secretaries of HUD and the Interior and the White House Initiative on HBCUs.
+He previously served as a History Teacher at his alma mater TCHS-West, where he helped design Leadership Civics, and in the Camden City School District.
+Previously, Jerell lead efforts to enhance school facility quality in NJ's public schools as the Campaign Organizer of the Healthy Schools Now coalition.
+At HSN, Jerell more than doubled the number of coalition partners, co-authored nearly a dozen opinion editorials published in news outlets like NJ Spotlight and the Star Ledger, and founded the Healthy Schools Now Student Leadership Academy.

 Presently, Jerell is the Chief of Outreach and Constituent Relations for the Temporary Disability Insurance and Family Medical Insurance Division at the NJ Department of Labor and Workforce Development, teaches as an Adjunct Professor at Rutgers University School of Management and Labor Relations and is a Trenton City Councilman-at-Large.
 Jerell is an alumnus of Rutgers, where he earned an Ed.M. in the Social and Philosophical Foundations of Education as an Harold and Reba Martin-Eagleton Fellow.
 He is a 2016 Fellow of the New Leaders Council-NJ.